KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

 ## BLE Interaction
 - After connecting nRF52840 dongle, we can use it to interact with nearby bluetooth devices via nRF Connect for Desktop Bluetooth Low Energy (downloaded from the nRF Connect for Desktop app)
 - Run scan to see devices that the dongle can see, and then we can connect to view the services available (along with their characteristics)

+**Bleak**
+- General multipurpose BLE tool, available [here](https://github.com/hbldh/bleak)
+- This is a great python tool for engagement testing, especially scripting
+- Easy to install with `pip install bleak`
+  - Examples for scanning/reading in the repo

 **Spoofing**
 - `bluez` is the Bluetooth/BLE stack for linux